 civil rights even are attached to this qualification of being a member of the established church.
 According to the system, all spiritual movement outside this arrangement is prohibited.
 At a determined age, persons take the sacrament for the first time; and there are countries where it is only after the accomplishment of this act, that custom permits young people to go and drink and dance.
 When, by sacrament first taking, they have become completely Christians, they may then go.
 But for this parish a minister is necessary.
 And if it is in this manner that Christians are made, it is not astonishing that ministers are made at the university.

 And let not people cry out that these are only abuses.
-No, this is the system.
-According to the system, in fact, according to the principle described in the &#8220;Examination,&#8221; and according to that which exists as a fact in the national churches, one must recognize a Socinian minister, or, if you will, an unconverted minister, as well as a pious minister.
-He has the same rights in the church *&#8216;,* and the minister of Christ, whom the national establishment may have placed in either the same parish or a neighbouring one, is bound to recognize him and to leave the sheep of Jesus *in the hands* of such a man.
+No, this is the system According to the system, in fact, according to the principle described in the "Examination," and according to that which exists as a fact in the national churches, one must recognize a Socinian minister, or, if you will, an unconverted minister, as well as a pious minister.
+He has the same rights in the church; and the minister of Christ, whom the national establishment may have placed in either the same parish or a neighbouring one, is bound to recognize him and to leave the sheep of Jesus *in the hands* of such a man.

 And the Bible is quoted to justify this institution!
 And it is quoted, because it shews us that there were over churches elders, and, as is also said, angels!
 Separation is complained of.
 Separation from what?
 From a system which, according to the new light of a part of the clergy themselves, denies the rights of Christ over His Church, compels the sheep of Jesus to remain in poisonous pastures, and places the Church, bound hand and foot, in the hands of men.
 And why not separate from it?
 Is it the Church of Christ?
 I think not; it is not what I have found in the word.
 And if it is not the Church of Christ, why then be of it?
-Truly pious ministers will answer, &#8220;We do not ask you to acknowledge unconverted ministers.&#8221; In that case, why do they acknowledge them themselves?
+Truly pious ministers will answer, "We do not ask you to acknowledge unconverted ministers."
+In that case, why do they acknowledge them themselves?
 And how do they think that we can acknowledge, in their person, a system which they condemn as to others?

 To say that the principle of the existing ministry is only the fusion of gift and office, while, in the greater number of cases, there are, on the part of those who are invested with it, neither gifts, nor even conversion, is only to deceive oneself about words in a very serious matter.
-That which is practiced
+That which is practised

 {22}